-The qualifying requirement for Developmental students will consist of submission of a firstauthored research manuscript conducted at the University of Miami to a peer-reviewed journal; and b) either 1) submission of a fellowship grant proposal (e.g., Head Start, National Science Foundation, NIH F31) or submission of an additional first-authored research manuscript conducted at the University of Miami to a peer-reviewed journal.
+The qualifying requirement for Developmental students will consist of submission of a firstauthored research manuscript conducted at the University of Miami to a peer-reviewed journal; and either 1) submission of a fellowship grant proposal (e.g., Head Start, National Science Foundation, NIH F31) or 2) submission of an additional first-authored research manuscript conducted at the University of Miami to a peer-reviewed journal.
 The first-authored manuscript is described more fully under Option 1 below.
-The grant proposal is described more fully under option 2.
+The grant proposal is described more fully under Option 2.
+The qualifying requirement must be completed (i.e., materials must be submitted to the qualifying committee for evaluation) by August 10th of the end of the third year of residence (summer between third and fourth years).

-Students enrolled in these non-clinical programs--Cognitive and Behavioral Neuroscience, Evolution and Behavior or Behavioral Medicine-- may elect either to take a comprehensive written qualifying examination, to write a qualifying research paper, or submit a grant application in order to gain admission to Ph.D. candidacy.
+Students enrolled in these non-clinical programs--Cognitive and Behavioral Neuroscience, Evolution, Cognition, & Behavior, or Behavioral Medicine--may elect either to take a comprehensive written qualifying examination (Option 3 below), to write a qualifying research paper (Option 1), or submit a grant application (Option 2) in order to gain admission to Ph.D. candidacy.
 This decision is made by the student in consultation with their faculty mentor.
 Students must have completed the oral defense of their master's thesis and have had the thesis accepted by the Graduate School before beginning the qualifying requirement.
-The qualifying requirement must be completed (i.e., have approval form signed by the Qualifying Committee) by August 10th of the third year of residence.
+The qualifying requirement must be completed (i.e., materials must be submitted to the qualifying committee for evaluation) by August 10th of the end of the third year of residence (summer between third and fourth years).
 If a student opts to write a paper and does not complete the paper within that time, potential consequences include: a) loss of funding, and/or b) loss of good standing in the program.
 A student who fails the qualifying examination or paper may be allowed to retake the task a second time no later than six months after the first attempt.
 Failure to pass the qualifying requirement a second time would be considered sufficient grounds for termination.